hjbhu6/yvertx/core_manual_yeti.md

 Messages that you send on the event bus can be as simple as a string, a number or a boolean.
 You can also send vert.x buffers or JSON messages.

+However the yvertx api only supports JSON messages.
+If you want to send one of the other message-types vert.x supports you need to use the java api directly.

 It's highly recommended you use JSON messages to communicate between verticles.
 JSON is easy to create and parse in all the languages that vert.x supports.

 ## Event Bus API

 Let's jump into the API

-The eventbus is accessible as the `eventBus` property on the `vertx` instance.
+In most cases you do not have to use the eventbus object directly, because the yvertx functions wrap.
+However if you need the java EventBus-Object (ie for sending other message-types than JSON) than it can be gotten from `eventBus` property of yvertx.

 ### Registering and Unregistering Handlers